Skip to content

 Management

-Appropriate antibiotics given promptly are needed to kill the bacteria.
-For necrotising fasciitis, in order to stop the infection from spreading, surgery, e.g. removal of dead tissue or amputation of the limb, may be required.
+Prompt treatment with appropriate antibiotics is necessary to kill the bacteria.
 Some patients may require intensive care.
+For patients with NF, in order to stop the infection from spreading, surgery such as removal of dead tissues or amputation of the limb, may be required.

 Prevention